 18. You need much less than you think

 You will feel so much lighter if you learn to clear the clutter and embrace a more minimalist approach to living.
 You’ll be surprised how much you can live without.
 I know I am, after the last year and a half of unemployment, starting a business, and more.
 And to be honest…I’m happier!

 19. There’s no use stressing over spilt milk or a messy house

 There are so many more important things to spend your time and energy on than stressing over a clean house.
 Sure, I’d love a spotless house with painted walls and doors, but in our house, good health and happiness come’s first.
 In my opinion most housework can wait, unless you’re in the mood and enjoy it that is.

-21. Don’t get hung up on your dress size
+20. Don’t get hung up over your dress size

-We all know that the size and fit of your clothes depending on the brand, cut, fabric, maker and shop, so do yourself a favour and STOP LETTING IT MESS WITH YOUR HEAD!
+You know that the size and fit of your clothes depend on the brand, store, cut, fabric and maker, so why do you still beat yourself up over the size and tightness of your clothes?
+Do yourself a favour – STOP LETTING IT MESS WITH YOUR HEAD!
 You are beautiful just as you are.

 Oh, and throw out your scales, you don’t need them.
 Scales are evil.